 Mechatronic Systems in Advanced Manufacturing

 Introduces the concepts, terms, and application of advanced manufacturing principles and practices and explores the role of mechatronic systems in the manufacturing process.
 Includes operations management, industry standards, basic heating and refrigeration, and maintenance.
 Explores applications of robots, computers, and control systems in a manufacturing environment.
-Prerequisites: WR 115 and MTH 65 or higher; RD 115; or equivalent placement test scores.
+Prerequisites: IRW 115 or WR 115, MTH 65, or equivalent placement.
 Audit available.

 Upon successful completion of this course, students will be able to: